 - any other information about the crash required by a police officer.

-5. Report the crash to police
+Report the crash to police

 If you want a police investigation of the collision because of apparent breaches of road rules you must be willing to assist in the investigation.
 This includes providing a statement and attending court.

-Collisions may be reported online if:
+Collisions can be reported if:

-- the collision occurred in South Australia
+- the crash occurred in South Australia

 - no one was injured or killed